 We will follow guidance from the University regarding closure for weather, health reasons, etc. If the university cancels classes, we will be closed for consultations.
 Core staff, graduate administrators, consultants, and front-desk workers will not be expected to work their scheduled hours during closures.

 At the UWC, we wish to support the physical and mental wellbeing of our employees.
 If you need to miss work for health reasons, we want you to feel comfortable making an absence request.
 We also understand that emergencies happen and that many of you will have interviews or conferences that may conflict with your regular work schedule.
 That said, the University Writing Center is a professional work environment.
 If you are scheduled for a shift, it is important that you make your best effort to attend.
+Generally, you are allowed up to 6 absences per semester.
+If possible, no more than 3 of these absences should be unanticipated absences (scheduled less than 3 business days in advance).
+All absences should be requested with as much notice as possible to ease the rescheduling burden placed on the front desk.
+If you believe you may need to exceed 6 absences in a semester, please discuss options with Alice.
 Unanticipated absences should be used for unexpected health issues (physical or mental) or personal/family emergencies.
-All absences should be requested with as much notice as possible to ease the rescheduling burden placed on the front desk.
 If you are making a same-day absence request, always text or chat the desk through the website chat (even if you already filled out the absence form) to make sure they are aware of your absence.
 If you are unable to fill out the absence form yourself, let the front desk know in the chat conversation, so they can fill it out for you.
 If you have not received the automated confirmation email that your absence is approved by the day of the shift you will be missing, chat online with the front desk to make sure that they received your request and blocked you off.
 If you find that you need to schedule an extended absence, please reach out to Alice.
 The chat text number is 512-488-1457.

 If you are currently in a COVID quarantine and would like to do remote consultations during your quarantine, please reach out to Michele or Laura to set up your shifts for remote consultations until you are cleared by the University to be back on campus.